OpenEvalProject/evals/manuscripts/elife-101938/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/101938/elife-101938-fig6-v1.jpg)

-**Figure 6.:** fhuB T218C mutant strain in THY and human blood.(A) Principal component analysis plot of RNA-seq data.
+**Figure 6.:** (A) Principal component analysis plot of RNA-seq data.
 (B) Differentially expressed genes in four comparisons.
 (C) Plot of gene expression in the WT strain versus fhuB T218C mutant in human blood.
 Significantly up- and downregulated genes in the WT are colored red and blue, respectively.
 The shapes of the plots indicate relative transcriptional changes between THY and blood.
 Genes depicted with upward triangles are either significantly upregulated in the WT or downregulated in the mutant strain, in blood versus THY.
 The downward triangle plots indicate genes that are either downregulated in the WT or upregulated in the mutant strain, in blood versus THY.
 WT, wild-type; THY, Todd Hewitt broth supplemented with 0.2% yeast extract.

 ![Figure 7.](https://cdn.elifesciences.org/articles/101938/elife-101938-fig7-v1.jpg)

-**Figure 7.:** fhuB T218C mutant strain on ferric ion uptake and bacterial survival in human blood.(A) Intracellular ferric ion assay.
+**Figure 7.:** (A) Intracellular ferric ion assay.
 The wild-type (WT) and fhuB T218C mutant strains were incubated in healthy human blood for 3 hr, following which the intracellular ferric ion concentrations were measured.
 (B) Bactericidal assay in human blood.
 The WT and fhuB T218C mutant were mixed with healthy human blood to measure the ratio of bacterial counts at 1, 2, and 3 hr to those at 0 h after infection.
 Bactericidal assay in human erythrocyte-rich medium (C), polymorphonuclear cell-rich medium (D), plasma (E), and plasma inactivated by heating at 56°C for 30 min (F).
 (G) Bacterial growth in brain heart infusion broth.
 The data were pooled from three independent experiments, each performed in sextuplicate.
 Thick bars and error bars indicate means and quartiles, respectively.
 Statistical significance was determined using the Mann–Whitney test with Benjamini–Hochberg’s correction.

 Next, to investigate the effects of SNP on bacterial survival in human blood, we performed a bactericidal assay using human blood.
 At 2 and 3 hr after incubation, the fhuB T218C mutant strain exhibited a significantly decreased survival rate than that of the WT strain (Figure 7B).
 To further determine the blood components that the attenuated survival of the mutant can be attributed to, we compared bacterial survival rates in erythrocytes, polymorphonuclear cells, plasma, heat-inactivated plasma, and brain heart infusion broth (Figure 7C–G).
 Notably, after incubation with erythrocytes, polymorphonuclear cells, or plasma, the fhuB T218C mutant strain exhibited a significantly lower survival index than that of the WT strain, at 2 and 3 hr after incubation, as observed in whole blood (Figure 7C–E, G).
 However, there were no significant differences between the survival rates of the WT and mutant strains in heat-inactivated plasma, suggesting that the mutant strain is susceptible to complement (Figure 7F).
 Taken together, the polymorphism T218C in fhuB impaired the survival of severe invasive strains in human blood through interactions with erythrocytes, polymorphonuclear cells, and complement.